mchernenkoua/bomberman/README.md

 		ACT_DOWN
 		ACT_BOMB

-	After every game states changing (but not often then 250 ms), the server sends to a client json with "description" of changed points
+	After every game states changing (but not often then 250 ms), the server sends to a client json with the description of changed points
-	In answer to the GETMAP command, the server sends to a client json with description of all poins on the Map.
+	In answer to the GETMAP command, the server sends to a client json with the description of all points on the Map.

-	The description of the "point description" - is is one json-object with field "objects".
+	The description of the "point description" is is one json object with field "objects".
-	The value of this field - is an array of json-object with two fields:
+	The value of this field is an array of json objects with two fields:
-		“point”- poin of the games Map (object with two field "X" and "Y" - maps coordinates.
+		“point”- point of the games Map (object with two field "X" and "Y" - maps coordinates.
 The top left corner - is point (0, 0))
-		“objects” - an array of "games objects", that plased on the poin The Game object has such fields:
+		“objects” - an array of "games objects", that are placed on the point The Game object has such fields:

-		type  - there are a description below state - there are a description below
+		type  - there is the description below state - there is the description below

-    Objects with type "Bomb" and "Fire" have addiditional field
+    Objects with type "Bomb" and "Fire" have additional field

 		owner - (players (or bots) id, wich setted up it)

-	Objects with type "Player" and "AIPlayer" have addiditional field
+	Objects with type "Player" and "AIPlayer" have additional field

 		id
 		score
 		bombCount

-	An example of json point description
+	An example of json point description:

 		{
 		  "objects": [